luyadev/luya/docs/guide/app-admin-module-api.md

 }
 ```

-## Register the Api in Module
+## Register the API in Module

-Define the endpoint in `$apis` property in `Module.php` for the custom API like a normal ngrest API: (assuming you're defining the API inside a module)
+Define the endpoint in `$apis` property in `Module.php` for the custom API like a normal NgRest API: (assuming you're defining the API inside a module)

 ```php
 public $apis = [